 4. The most common effect we find when testing a new chemical agent is that it it disrupts the bacterial membrane that envelopes the cell, a very important component of any cell.
 Whilst this can be a good thing to see in bacteria, such agents often also do the same in human cells.
 The lesson here is that it’s not hard to find drugs that kill bacteria, the trick is to find drugs that kill bacteria, and not us.
 Thus, how useful are continued announcements of new drug discoveries where the membrane-damaging activity of the drug against human cells (which, as I say, isn’t good a good thing) has yet to be established?
 To researchers in the field, unless you’ve demonstrated that your compound isn’t cytotoxic to human cells, irrespective of how awesomely good it is at killing bacteria, perhaps delay the press release?
 On the flip side, drugs that are no good for our needs, due to their toxicity, can be quite interesting to cancer researchers who may then look to see whether the toxicity is more pronounced on fast-growing cancer cells and thus become viable chemotherapy leads for them.

 6. Antimicrobial peptides.
 Again, nice idea, relatively easy to work with and derivatise.
 However, much of the utility of antimicrobial peptides is built on the premise that little or no resistance to them has been seen.
-This simply isn’t true, and given that antimicrobial agents are an important component of our own innate immune system, the idea of genes conferring cross-resistance to our own antimicrobial peptides worries me; this will be the subject of my next post.
+This simply isn’t true, and given that antimicrobial peptides are an important component of our own innate immune system, the idea of genes conferring cross-resistance to our own antimicrobial peptides worries me; this will be the subject of my next post.